nishantjr/fuzzing-with-k/doc/report.md

 Evaluation
 ==========

+We evaluate our prototype with three cases: first, for generating programs for the pedagogical imperative language called IMP;
+second, for generating programs for the Michelson, the language of the Tezos block chain;
+and finally, for generating inputs to the multisig contract (program) written in Michelson.

+## The IMP language

 We evaluated our prototype by generating programs for the IMP programing language.
 Using the skeleton above, we generated 1988 programs in under 10 minutes.
 These programs have 100% coverage: they execute every semantic rule in the definition.

+## Michelson (program generation)

+## Michelson (input generation)

 Future Work
 ===========